Rohit Saraf: Career

 Saraf began his career with several television shows, including the Channel V's teen drama Best Friends Forever?.
-He also featured in school cinema's short film "Medium".
 He made his film debut as the younger brother of Alia Bhatt's character in the coming-of-age film Dear Zindagi (2016).
 Saraf then played the cousin of the lead character in the Norwegian drama What Will People Say, which was selected as the Norwegian entry for the Best Foreign Language Film at the 91st Academy Awards.

 In 2018, Saraf appeared in Yash Raj Films' comedy-drama Hichki, starring Rani Mukerji.
 He then starred alongside Priyanka Chopra and Zaira Wasim in the biographical drama The Sky Is Pink (2019).
 Reviewing the film for NDTV, Saibal Chatterjee wrote that Saraf "gives a solid account of himself" and Anna M. M. Vetticad of Firstpost opined that he "delivers a rock solid performance".

-Saraf next appeared alongside an ensemble cast in Anurag Basu's Ludo.
-He also starred alongside Prajakta Koli in the Netflix romantic drama series Mismatched.
+In 2020, Saraf appeared alongside an ensemble cast in Anurag Basu's black comedy Ludo.
+Sreeparna Sengupta of The Times of India commended him for standing out despite minimal dialogues.
+In the same year, he began starring alongside Prajakta Koli in the Netflix romantic drama series Mismatched.
+Raja Sen of Mint Lounge credited him for creating a "refreshingly non-alpha hero", and Poulomi Das of Firstpost labelled him "sincere".

-He then went on to play a leading role opposite Anandhi in the Tamil romantic drama Kamali From Nadukkaveri in his Tamil debut.
-His most recent appearance is in an anthology, a Netflix original Feels Like Ishq released in July 2021.
-He plays the role of a house host Aditya in the short Star Host directed by Anand Tiwari.
+Saraf played a leading role opposite Anandhi in the Tamil romantic drama Kamali From Nadukkaveri (2021), and appeared in Vikram Vedha (2022) as the younger brother of Hrithik Roshan's character.
+In 2024, Saraf had his first Hindi film lead role in the romantic comedy Ishq Vishk Rebound.
+Mayur Sanap of Rediff.com panned the film but took note of Saraf's "charming enough screen presence".

-Saraf appeared in Vikram Vedha (2022) where he played Hritik Roshan's brother, and will next star in the romantic comedy Ishq Vishq Rebound.
+In 2025, Saraf played a minor role in Mani Ratnam's Tamil film Thug Life and starred in Dharma Productions' romantic comedy Sunny Sanskari Ki Tulsi Kumari.
+The film opened to mixed reviews.
+He will next star in the television series The Revolutionaries directed by Nikkhil Advani.

-Media
+Media image

-Saraf was ranked at No. 39 in The Times Most Desirable Men in 2020.
+In 2020, Saraf was ranked at number 39 in The Times Most Desirable Men.